Giovani-Dias/widget-3dx-react/README.md

-# widget-3dx
+# widget-3dx-react

-This module facilitates the integration of external frameworks with widgets from the 3DEXPERIENCE platform, providing a streamlined setup for projects using Vite, React, TypeScript, and Material UI.
+This module facilitates the integration of external frameworks with widgets from the 3DEXPERIENCE platform, using Vite, React, TypeScript, and Material UI.

 ## 📦 Installation

 You can quickly scaffold a new project using the CLI:

-npx widget-3dx project-name
+npx widget-3dx-react project-name